AdobeDocs/experience-manager-65.en/help/communities/configure-scoring.md

 **JSRP on author**: experimenting in the author environment results in UGC that is only visible from the author environment.

 **JSRP on publish**: similarly, if testing on the publish environment, it is necessary to access CRXDE Lite with administrative privileges on a publish instance.
-If the publish instance is running in [production mode](/help/sites-administering/production-ready.md) (nosamplecontent runmode), it is necessary to [enable CRXDE Lite](/help/sites-administering/enabling-crxde-lite.md).
+If the publish instance is running in [production mode](/help/sites-administering/production-ready.md) (nosamplecontent run mode), it is necessary to [enable CRXDE Lite](/help/sites-administering/enabling-crxde-lite.md).

 The base location of UGC on JSRP is `/content/usergenerated/asi/jcr/`.